flaf/miscellaneous/puppet4-mod/network/README.md

 with the provided macaddress has really the name stated in the `interfaces` parameter.

-The `comment` key must be an array of strings.
+The `comment` key must be an non-empty array of non-empty strings.
 Each string in this array is a line of comment just above the interface settings in the file `/etc/network/interfaces`.